-When thinking about becoming a counselor in Wisconsin, it is best to start preparing early.
+When thinking about becoming an LPC in Wisconsin, it is best to start preparing early.
 Counselors in the state will need to complete a graduate education and it’s important to cement a good foundation for your career during you undergraduate years.

-Future Counselor: For Students in a Wisconsin High School or Wisconsin High School Graduates
+Future LPC: For Students in a Wisconsin High School or Wisconsin High School Graduates

 When studying as an undergraduate you can study in a variety of subjects as long as you are taking the prerequisite courses for graduate school.
 Most students looking to become counselors will major in subjects like human services or psychology.
 While in your undergraduate you will want to maintain a GPA that is above a 3.0 average.
 Check with potential graduate programs about any courses you will have to take to be admitted.

 For most applicants, psychology or a related fields are a common choice.

 Get involved.
 One of the best ways to raise the stock of you resume is by volunteering with organizations like Volunteer Wisconsin.
 Some school programs even required work experience prior to being admitted.

 Look into undergraduate programs that offer the opportunity to gain volunteer work while pursuing your degree.